Brettanda/friday-docs/docs/index.md

 ### Slash commands

 Friday also supports slash commands.
-To use these commands, go to any text channel and start typing `/`, you should be greeted with a list of commands from bots and builtin commands.
+To use these commands, go to any text channel and start typing `/`, you should be greeted with a list of commands from bots and built-in commands.